davidtheclark/react-aria-menubutton/README.md

 Instead of providing a pre-fabricated, fully styled component, this module's goal is to provide a component that others can build their own stuff on top of.

-The first draft of the API (<0.7.0) tried to achieve this flexibility by following [SUIT CSS conventions](https://github.com/suitcss/suit/blob/master/doc/README.md) and allowing users to customize the class names to their liking.
-It also had a weird, non-optimal way to allow users to take advantage of [React's CSSTransitionGroup](https://facebook.github.io/react/docs/animation.html).

-The current API is more flexible: it **does not provide any classes**, only **provides "smart" components to wrap *your* components**.
+It does not provide any classes or a stylesheet you'll have to figure out how to include; and it does not include inline styles that would be hard to override.
+It **only provides "smart" components to wrap your components**.
 The *library's* components take care of keyboard interaction and ARIA attributes, while *your* components just do whatever you want your components to do.

 ## Installation